metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

 ----

 File
-  New     -> Create a new tracking session (not yet functional) Open    -> Open a previously saved tracking session (not yet functional) Save    -> Save the current tracking session (not yet functional) Save As -> Save current tracking session to a new file (not yet functional) Open    -> Open a previously saved tracking session  (not yet functional) Exit    -> Close the tracker application
+  New       -> Create a new tracking session
+  Open      -> Open a previously saved tracking session Save      -> Save the current tracking session
+  Save As   -> Save current tracking session to a new file Exit      -> Close the tracker application

 Session
   Flags     -> View/edit flags for current session (partially functional) Log       -> Session log will tell you where all major items and exits are located Reset     -> Reset (clear) tracked data for current session

 Co-Op
   Connect   -> Open the co-op client window where you can connect to the co-op server.
 Once you are connected, you can close the window if desired.